Continuing Education Activity

 One needs to be careful while using fosinopril with other drugs due to drug-drug interaction.

 While on fosinopril, the patient requires monitoring for hypotension, potassium levels, renal function, and angioedema.
 To decrease the possibility of hypotension as an adverse effect among ACE inhibitors, the recommendation is to initially prescribe fosinopril at a low dose.
-During weeks 2 to 3 of usage, clinicians should note serum creatine and potassium levels as well as blood pressure to gauge the patient's tolerance.
+During weeks 2 to 3 of usage, clinicians should note serum creatine and potassium levels, and blood pressure to gauge the patient's tolerance.
 For instance, a patient with a history of hyperkalemia or a high potassium diet should have close monitoring to avoid exacerbating any preexisting conditions.

 The incidence of angioedema occurring as an adverse effect is 0.1 to 0.7% due to vasodilation and plasma extravasation.
 If patients have a history of ACE inhibitor-induced angioedema, they should avoid using fosinopril or any other agent within that class.

-If the patient is experiencing toxicity due to fosinopril, they will require general supportive care and should discontinue fosinopril immediately.
+If the patient is experiencing fosinopril toxicity, they will require general supportive care and should discontinue fosinopril immediately.
 The following case study describes a situation in which a patient suffered from the adverse effects of fosinopril.

 Upon evaluation, the patient tested negative for hepatitis A, B, and C in addition to other autoantibody tests.
 Furthermore, the patient showed no signs of biliary obstruction or gallstones from an abdominal ultrasound or tomography imaging.
 Also, there were no other contributions to intrahepatic cholestasis.
 Any other medications were determined to be improbable causes of the acute liver injury with which he presented.
 A liver biopsy showed positive results for cholestasis as well as bile duct destruction.